top of page

 (B) Fear of Shame / Humiliation / Exposure

 Typically, founders launch their company with a dream of changing their industry or their world.
 They may imagine generating fabulous wealth for themselves, their investors, and their employees.
 They hope to transform the lives of their customers.
-And they have to sell this vision, repeatedly, in order to gain any traction.
-Leadership demands a followership.
+And they have to sell this vision to other people, repeatedly, in order to gain any traction.
+Leadership requires followership.
 A startup founder, for instance, is constantly convincing people to "Follow me!"
 That includes investors, employees, and customers.
 They go on the record promising success.
 Then they must become the heroes they have promised the world they would be (and which they have raised money for).

 The flip side of this heroism, however, is the terrible shame of failing to deliver on all these public promises.
 This is the Fear of Shame, Humiliation, and Exposure.

 The whipsaw vacillation between these two imagined extremes of Hero and Villain - sometimes multiple times a week - can drive a leader to the brink of their sanity.
-In other words, the leader may spend an inordinate amount of their time ruminating upon scenarios in which they cast themselves as the Hero, bathed in glory, or as the Villain, bathed in shame.
+In other words, the leader may spend an inordinate amount of their time ruminating upon scenarios in which they cast themselves as the Hero, bathed in glory, or as the Villain, bathed in shame, guilt, remorse, and self-doubt.

-If they feel they have no control over these outcomes, they will go into learned helpless and depression.
-If they feel that the outcomes are reliant on them (a side effect of ego), then the whipsaws can give them extreme anxiety.
+If they feel they have no control over these outcomes, they can go into learned helplessness and depression.
+If they feel that the outcomes are entirely reliant on them (a side effect of ego), then the whipsaws can give them extreme anxiety.
 Both can contribute to Leadership Trauma.
 Now imagine how much worse it can get if the leader's family finances are fully reliant on the company's fortunes?

 Remember how Marc Andreessen describes it (The Hard Thing About Hard Things):